yashk2000/Dart/README.md

 void main(List<String> args)
 ```

-It pretty clear from these examples that the syntax of Dart is way more simple and compact than in Java.
+It is pretty clear from these examples that the syntax of Dart is way more simple and compact than in Java.
 In Dart, code can be defined inside, as well as outside the classes.

 Another difference in Dart and Java is indentation.
 Dart uses 2-character indentation, instead of 4.

 ## Constructors in Dart

 In Dart, declaration of constructors takes just a line.
-For exammple a constructor for a Bicycle class is:
+For example a constructor for a Bicycle class is:

 ```dart
 Bicycle(this.var1, this.var2, this.var3 );